gposingway/Sightseeingway/README.md

 ## Features

   * **Automatic Screenshot Renaming:**  Renames screenshots immediately upon saving.
-  * **Customizable Filename Format:** Allows users to customize the order and elements included in the filename.
   * **Lightweight and Easy to Use:**  Simple drop-in addon with no complex configurations.

 ## Installation